EPBD: What you need to know

 “Stabilise greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system”

 The extension took effect in 1997 and was as much political as it was scientific, viewing the climate crisis from a purely mathematical perspective.
 The consensus was that industrially developed nations were far greater contributors to climate change than rural and agricultural ones.

 CO2 emissions would not be divided equally between the committed nations but rather based on their industrial activity.
 Subsequently, the EU and its member states committed to binding emission reduction targets which remain in effect today.

 Following Kyoto, the EU established EPBD in January 2003 to ensure sufficient CO2 reductions from European buildings.
-The primary objective being to incentivise widespread improvement of their energy efficiency.
+The primary objective is to incentivise widespread improvement of their energy efficiency.
 The beauty of this that its criteria apply more to industrially developed nations due to their carbon intensity.

 What legislative requirements are covered by EPBD?

-- DECs (Display Energy Certificates) – required by publicly owned or funded buildings on an annual basis
+- DECs (Display Energy Certificates) – required by publicly-owned or funded buildings on an annual basis

 - TM44 / Air Conditioning Inspections – required for all buildings with installed comfort cooling

 - EPCs (Energy Performance Certificates) – required for both domestic and non-domestic new builds, majorly refurbished, sold or let out